BrownCoderAyush/Personal-Finance-Manager/README.md

   "development": {
     "username": <YOUR_DB_LOGIN_NAME>,
     "password": <YOUR_DB_LOGIN_PASS>,
-    "database": "Online_Transation_Diary_Dev",
+    "database": "personalfinancemanager",
-    "host": "127.0.0.1",
+    "host": "localhost",
-    "dialect": "mysql"
+    "dialect": "postgres"
   }
 }
 ```

+- For GUI interface PgAdmin v4 or v8 can be used.
-- Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create` and then execute `npx sequelize db:migrate`
+- Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create` and then execute `npm start`